sammiee5311/sammiee5311.github.com/_posts/2021-01-05-Global Capstone Design.md

 2. Wait until the machine detect whether it can be recycled or not.  <br>
 3. If the item is available to recycle, it will fell down in the trash bin. <br>
 4. Get the reward depends on how many you put and which object you put. <br>

+## What i felt about Global Capstone Design

+It was a good experience to me to do project with other people.
+I've never done project with somone so not only make better but also having fun with them. <br>

+I wish i could have more opportunities like this.